charliekassel/vuejs-datepicker/README.md

 ```
 ## Slots

+Slots will help you customize content.  .

+#### beforeCalendarHeader

-Sometimes you need to show custom content before the header for the calendar.
-For such cases you can use the named slot 'beforeCalendarHeader.
+Sometimes you need to show custom content before the calendar header.
+For such cases you can use the named slot `beforeCalendarHeader`.

 An example would be to use bootstrap's `input-group-prepend` and `input-group-append`
 to show some custom text:
 ``` html